WinawerLab/vis-mod-course/Banks1991/README.md

 This repository is Matlab based and uses the ISETBio toolbox (https://github.com/isetbio/isetbio).

-There is a ToolboxToolbox registration file in the forked Winawer lab ToolboxRegistry called 'VisualModelingGradCourse'.
+There is a ToolboxToolbox registration file in the forked Winawerlab ToolboxRegistry (https://github.com/WinawerLab/ToolboxRegistry) called 'VisualModelingGradCourse'.
 If you use the ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox), you can type
 `tbUse('VisualModelingGradCourse')`
-to add this repository to your paths.
+to add ISETBio and this code repository to your paths.